"Chris and his puppetry and his music really worked with our kindergarten children. He is a treasure." -- Mr. Bowden

 Christopher is a sculptor and theater artist who believes that there is a deep-residing need for hands-on, kinesthetic creative work.
-Puppetry combines materials exploration, an engaging hand-crafting and invention component, and an intersection of movement, language and imaginative theatrical invention—all of which provides a holistic sensory and brain-development experience, as well as a broad appeal to a wide range of learning styles.
-He works predominately with waste materials and place a strong emphasis on the ecology of my waste-to-art process, teaching the science and the environmental intersections of the various materials used.
+Puppetry combines materials exploration, an engaging hand-crafting and invention component, and an intersection of movement, language and imaginative theatrical invention.
+All of these aspects provide a holistic sensory experience, as well as a broad appeal to a wide range of learning styles.
+He works predominately with waste materials and places a strong emphasis on the ecology of the waste-to-art process.
+Through this process he teaches the science and environmental intersections of the various materials used.

-Use everyday recyclables to create an assortment of puppets!
-(Artist can work with any given theme or existing script works.)
+Use every day recyclables to create an assortment of puppets!
+(Artist can work with any given theme or existing script.)

 Hand Puppet Theater—Using a variety of household waste materials, students will make hand puppet figures and showcase them, at the end of the week, on the puppet stage!
 Script-work, physical and vocal theater training, musical accompaniment and small group collaboration may also be included.